jkravets1/epymetheus/README.md

         yield Trade(asset=..., lot=..., open_date=..., close_date=...)
 ```

-The strategy can be readily applied to any universe.
+The strategy can be readily applied to any `Universe`.

 ```python
 import pandas as pd